0xhaggis/Imperva_gzip_bypass/README.md

 * `gzip`
 * `br`

-In testing, only `gzip` appears to work as a bypass.
-I wonder if gzip is whitelisted for performance reasons?
+In testing, only `gzip` worked as a bypass.

 ## Affected Versions
 ### Imperva Cloud WAF